buildsoftwares01/api2ssh/README.md

 ## 🔌 Projects Powered by API2SSH

-All the below workflows are available in the enterprise package.
+All the below workflows are available in the Pro package.

 ### 1. AI-based Interface Configuration Audit: